fmdazhar/ur5e_iff/README.md

 # Noetic-UR5e

 Docker file and docker-compose for ROS noetic supporting packages for the UR5e and Robotiq Hand-e gripper.
-The compose file starts two containers: the one running ROS and another running [noVNC](https://novnc.com/info.html) to use the GUI-based tools rviz and Gazebo.

 ## Installation Steps for Development